MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/index.md

 ### [Task 4: Gathering Insights and Drafting a Follow-up Email](https://microsoftlearning.github.io/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/PubSec/Task_4.html)

 Using **Business Chat (BizChat) in Teams** on your mobile device, gather insights from recent interactions with a specific person on a specific topic.
-This will help you quickly get up to speed on recent communications, ensuring you’re well-prepared to follow up.
+This will help you quickly catch up on recent communications, ensuring you’re well-prepared to follow up.
 Then, switch to Outlook Mobile to draft a follow-up email with Copilot, allowing you to respond promptly and effectively based on your findings.